 The Challenge: Americans need affordable, dependable transportation options to maintain their way of life.
-The transportation sector is also the largest source of greenhouse gas emissions in the United States, accounting for 29 percent of global emissions (using 2019 data).
+The transportation sector is also the largest source of greenhouse gas emissions in the United States, accounting for 29 percent of annual emissions .
 Globally, transportation accounts for about 20 percent of total carbon dioxide emissions.

-The Opportunity Removing government-imposed barriers to infrastructure projects will stretch taxpayer dollars further to build more roads and bridges.
+The Opportunity: Removing government-imposed barriers to infrastructure projects will stretch taxpayer dollars further to build more roads and bridges.
 Regulatory reform will also inject more private capital into projects and deliver cleaner, more resilient infrastructure.
-Moreover, reducing congestion provides many economic and environmental benefits including savings on fuel, reduced pollution, fewer greenhouse gas emissions, and less traffic noise.
-Congress and the administration should eliminate energy subsidies, including preferential treatment for fossil fuels.
-A next-best strategy should be to make existing subsidies more economically and environmentally efficient while not adding more to the federal debt.
+Moreover, reducing congestion will provide many economic and environmental benefits including fuel savings, reduced pollution, fewer greenhouse gas emissions, and less traffic noise.

 The Solutions: To improve America’s transportation and infrastructure needs, Congress and the administration should:

 - Modernize the National Environmental Policy Act.